 Get yourself a tub of painkillers for afterwards.
 These will probably be prescribed to you by your surgeon but in case they are not, go ahead and get a tub of your own before the day of your procedure.
 We all have different pain tolerance levels and it is best to be thoroughly prepared.
 You can combine pain medications, under the advisement of your surgeon, such as ibuprofen and Tylenol, just be sure to not exceed the maximum daily dosage of either of these medications.
 If you forget to take the arnica tablets from the second point in this article, your face is likely to get very puffy post-procedure and swelling always gets worse before it gets better.
 These are two very good reasons to make sure your pain management process is well thought out before your big day.

 All in all, having your wisdom teeth removed is not a walk in the park – not by any means.
 That being said, the pros of having them removed far out-weigh the cons.
-Be sure to have someone take you to the surgery or dental practice on the day, you will be in no state to drive safely afterwards.
-So now that you know how to adequately prepare for it, go ahead and make your appointment today.
+Be sure to have someone take you to the dentist on the day you need emergency dental services because of your wisdom teeth, you will be in no state to drive safely afterwards.